ahmadawais/hacktoberfest/README.md

 - [Block Builder](https://blockbuilder.org/) — Quickly create, edit, and fork D3.js examples
 - [GitHub Template Guidelines](https://github.com/cezaraugusto/github-template-guidelines) — Guidelines for creating template files for a GitHub project..

-### Tips, Tricks, Tools, and Add-Ons for GitHub Power Users
+### :octocat: Tips, Tricks, Tools, and Add-Ons for GitHub Power Users
 - [GitHub Integrations Directory](https://github.com/integrations) — Use your favorite tools with GitHub.
 - [GitHub Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) — Use this list to test your GitHub knowledge.
 (A resource so good, it's worth mentioning twice.)
 - [A collection of awesome browser extensions for GitHub.](https://github.com/stefanbuck/awesome-browser-extensions-for-github) — Well, the link kinda' says it all.